ZesilinaNewborn/ZesilinaNewborn/README.md

-- 👋 Hi, I’m @ZesilinaNewborn
+# 👋 Hi, I’m Zesilina Newborn

 I am a future ENVTuber but I'm also a Graphical designer, Bot developer, Noobie Coder.
 I made this github incase i need to host things that I'm working on.
 I want to try getting better at what i do but I'll take my time with my projects, so maybe one of my projects/future projects fancies you?,